 Even better, due to a glitch in the game programming, Nidoqueen are the only third-stage Pokémon that can't breed, not even with a Ditto.
 The "no eggs from Nidorina and Nidoqueen" glitch may also be a result of They Just Didn't Care for the games, or it could be The Artifact if the programmers don't want to change the code for nostalgic reasons.

-Michael Haigney of 4Kids Entertainmenthas admitted to half-assing some of his Pokémon voices on the basis that, with hundreds to get through, it was likely that Pokémon would never be seen again.
+Michael Haigney of 4Kids Entertainmenthas admitted to half-assing some of his Pokémon voices on the basis that, with hundreds to get through, it was likely that some Pokémon would never be seen again.
 This rapidly backfired when he applied it to Charmander in the episode where it was captured, meaning it would now become a recurring character.

 The editor for Viz's release of Pokémon Special can occasionally be rather lazy, as there are quite a few spelling errors, grammatical mistakes, typos, and such littered throughout the entire series translated thus far.
 What's really bad is the inconsistencies when it comes to Pokémon nicknames: a Pokémon can be called two different names in the same chapter, not to mention Viz really should have started to use nicknames for the first seven volumes in their rerelease, seeing how they were over thirty volumes behind at that point and should've known the importance of them.

 While not the creators of the show, When Sonic X was acquired and dubbed by 4Kids Entertainment, many of the key elements that are present in the Sonic franchise were often either misinterpreted or mislabeled in the 1st season (prime example was "Chaos Control" being mistaken for the name of Eggman's base, when in actuality it is when Sonic or Shadow use the Chaos Emeralds to teleport through time and space).
 This is mainly due to the dubbing cast and/or crew members not bothering to do their research.